svitale75/OC-EFI-H270N-macOS/config.md

-**Must download the file from the correspondent folder by macOS version**
+**Please download the "config.plist" file from the correspondent folder to the selected macOS version**